CheVeraId/domainauth-spec/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# DomainAuth: DNSSEC-based, Offline-first Authentication
+# DomainAuth Protocol Version 1

-This is the working area for the individual Internet-Draft, "DomainAuth: DNSSEC-based, Offline-first Authentication".
+This is the working area for the individual Internet-Draft, "DomainAuth Protocol Version 1".

 * [Editor's Copy](https://CheVeraId.github.io/domainauth-spec/#go.draft-narea-domainauth.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-narea-domainauth)